Friday, November 29, 2013

 Thursday, November 28, 2013

-Fast winter weeknight dinners, and an easy-to-make, popular cake
+A fast winter weeknight dinner, and an easy-to-make, popular cake

-Here are some recipes I tried recently that will warm up your winter nights.
+Here are two recipes I tried recently that will warm up your winter nights.

 Eggs Poached in Tomato Sauce: I’m all for trying what might be considered a slightly exotic dish to my North American taste buds, especially if it looks easy to do.
 That’s why I picked this recipe, and it came through with flying colours.
 I halved the recipe, so the simmering time in step 2 was cut back drastically - barely eight minutes instead of the 20 minutes listed in the recipe.
 My advice is to keep a very close eye on the dish during the simmering part – when it has thickened slightly, it is ready.
 I served this with warmed naan bread – delicious.